activ8-health/app/API.md

         - `reminder_time`: time of day (int minutes since 12:00 AM)
         - `step_goal`: int
     - `location`: (nullable) tuple of coordinates
-    - TODO: this should also include the following, but since that was not specified at the time of writing, we can leave it off for now
-    - `food_log`
-        - list, each item contains:
-            - `entry_id`: UUIDv4
-            - `food_id`: ID
-            - `date`: ISO 8601 date
-            - `portion_eaten`: float, multiplier of serving size
-            - `rating`: integer 1-5
-            - `location`: (nullable) tuple of coordinates
 - Output (JSON)
     - 200 if success
         - N/A